ndldd/conway-game-of-life/README.md

  [details on the rules ] (http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

-## About this demo project:

-The MVC pattern was used to decouple the application modules. test-driven development and of a framework that provides dependency injection like AngularJS.
+## Implementation details:

-In this implementation you can switch between a "classic HTMLView" (which uses Div elements) and a "CanvasView" which uses the HTML5 canvas element to represent the cells.
+* You can switch between a "classic HTMLView" (which uses Div elements) and a "CanvasView" which uses the HTML5 canvas element to represent the cells.

-### View classes: CanvasView and HtmlView:
 * CanvasView is a subclass of the HtmlView and has the same API as its parent.
 * The view classes have their own templates and handle all the DOM manipulations
 * The CanvasView class overrides only the methods for drawing the board.